AnonCSH/CoSimHeat/README.md

 ## Compared Algorithms:

-We compared a series of algorithms, and the algorithm implementation files are shown below:
+We compared a series of algorithms, whose implementation files are shown below:

 - CoSimHeat (our) : CoSimHeat.h
 - CoSimRank : CoSR.h